-- 1. Standard Grievance Procedure discrimination on the basis of age, sex, race, ethnicity, religion, national origin, disability, or other conditions or preferences; unfair treatment that is in violation of students' basic rights, as set forth in the university's Student Handbook. - Academic Grievance academic matters where students have a grievance.
-Areas for appeal include, but are not limited to, classroom procedures, charges of unfair treatment by an instructor, charges of unfair grades given by an instructor, absence and tardiness practices, course requirements that differ substantially from those set forth in the syllabus, the right to participate in University sponsored activities, and policies and procedures outlined in the University catalog under "Academic Information" and "Programs of Study."

-3. Sexual Harassment Grievance: student allegation of sexual harassment.
+- 2. Academic Grievance academic matters where students have a grievance.
+Areas for appeal include, but are not limited to, classroom procedures, charges of unfair treatment by an instructor, charges of unfair grades given by an instructor, absence and tardiness practices, course requirements that differ substantially from those set forth in the syllabus, the right to participate in University sponsored activities, and policies and procedures outlined in the University catalog under "Academic Information" and "Programs of Study." - 3.
+Sexual Harassment Grievance: student allegation of sexual harassment.